-At Memorial Sloan Kettering, more than 100 laboratories are conducting cutting-edge studies in immunology, neuroscience, pharmacology, chemical biology, structural biology, developmental biology, computational biology, cell biology, and molecular biology.
+Memorial Sloan Kettering Cancer Center (MSK) is a world-renowned cancer center known for its innovative cancer research and outstanding patient care.
+More than 100 laboratories are pursuing cutting-edge research in immunology, neuroscience, pharmacology, chemical biology, structural biology, developmental biology, computational biology, cell biology, and molecular biology.

-MSK is committed to diversity and inclusion, and we are eager to host students at a one-day symposium about postgraduate opportunities and careers in biomedical and life science research in our laboratories.
-We hope to enable those who might not typically consider a postdoc at MSK to see firsthand if MSK would be a good match.
+MSK is also committed to diversity and inclusion, and we are eager to host you at a one-day symposium on accessing postgraduate opportunities and career pathways in biomedical and life science research in MSK laboratories.
+The MSKVIEW diversity day enables students who might not typically consider a postdoc at MSK the opportunity to see firsthand if MSK would be a good match for them.

-On October 29, 2018, we are hosting the second MSKVIEW, designed to provide senior-level graduate students from underrepresented groups with insight about training as a postdoc at MSK.
-During the visit, participants will:
+On March 15 and 16, 2023, we are hosting the MSKView diversity day, designed to provide senior-level graduate students from underrepresented groups insights about training as a postdoc at MSK.
+During this virtual event, selected participants will:

-- learn about the leading-edge science being conducted at MSK
+- learn about the cutting-edge science being conducted at MSK

 - meet MSK faculty in one-on-one meetings and roundtables